Frederick Seymour

-From 1864 to 1866, he served as the second Governor of the Colony of British Columbia, succeeding Sir James Douglas.
-He would enter government at a time of unrest, with the Fraser River gold rush causing violence within the colony and had to deal with large debts left over from Douglas's time as governor.
+From 1864 to 1866, he served as the second Governor of the Colony of British Columbia and succeeded Sir James Douglas.
+He would enter government at a time of unrest, with the Fraser River gold rush causing violence within the colony, and he had to deal with large debts left over from Douglas's time as governor.

-During his time as Governor, Seymour was involved in the aftermath of the Chilcotin Uprising and made better relations with local indigenous groups of British Columbia.
-He believed the colony would endure as its own entity and constantly invested in different initiatives he hoped would further the economic growth of the colony, from the construction of roads to bringing infrastructure to British Columbia.
-Though opposed to it, Seymour played a major role in the development of the constitution that would be used to unite British Columbia and Vancouver Island.
-Seymour continued to serve as the first governor of the union of the two colonies, also named the Colony of British Columbia from 1866 to 1869.
-Also Seymour was a key player in developing, creating and cementing a relationship with the indigenous nations such as the sto:lo.
+During his time as governor, Seymour was involved in the aftermath of the Chilcotin Uprising and improved relations with local indigenous groups of British Columbia.
+He believed the colony would endure as its own entity and constantly invested in different initiatives that he hoped would further the economic growth of the colony from the construction of roads to bringing infrastructure to British Columbia.

+Seymour played a major role in the development of the constitution that would be used to unite British Columbia and Vancouver Island, despite his opposition.
+Seymour continued to serve as the first governor of the union of the two colonies, also named the Colony of British Columbia, from 1866 to 1869.
+He also was a key player in developing, creating and cementing a relationship with the indigenous nations such as the sto:lo.